 Because we are a nonprofit entity, Naomi’s Village does not pay interns a salary.

 Is it possible to fundraise to offset the cost of interning at Naomi’s Village?

 Yes, and many interns do.
 Donors giving to Naomi’s Village, Inc. to support interns are eligible for tax deductions, because we are a registered 501(c)(3).

 How do I apply for the Naomi’s Village internship program?

 First, prospective interns should complete and submit the written application found on the Naomi’s Village website.
-Applications for summer internships are due by January 2nd.
 Then, Naomi’s Village will read applications and notify those applicants who were chosen for interview within a few weeks.
 There will be two rounds of interviews.

 When will applicants be notified about whether they’ve been selected for the internship program?

-Applicants selected for the internship will be notified by February, and will have 2 weeks to accept or decline the internship offered.
+Once notified, selected applicants will have 2 weeks to accept or decline the internship offered.